MikKarl/full-stack-open-2022/README.md

-# Full Stack Open 2022 exercises
+# Full Stack Open 2022

 ## About the course